BrandenStoberReal/Orobouros/README.md

 # The Orobouros Framework
 Orobouros is a C# framework for scraping the web.
-Many attempts to do this have been created in various languages, but a different approach is taken with Orobouros due to the patented OrobourosModule™ system that allows any person to write their own plugin for any website.
+Many attempts to do this have been created in various languages, but a different approach is taken with Orobouros due to the patented OrobourosModuleâ„¢ system that allows any person to write their own plugin for any website.

 # Usage
 TBA